MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-prerequisites.md

 ## Create an Azure Migrate project

-Before you can migrate, create an Azure Migrate project in Azure portal using the following procedure.
+CHECK <!--add an include here-->Before you can migrate, create an Azure Migrate project in Azure portal using the following procedure.
 For more information, see [Create and manage projects](/azure/migrate/create-manage-projects).

 1. On the Azure portal home page, select **Azure Migrate**.